fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 10.13.0 =
+* [Added] Adds a public method to the additional listings class to make it easier for other plugins to modify queries to satisfy additional listings filter rules.

 = 10.12.1 =
 * [Fixed] Fixes a bug when injecting stock numbers into Carfax icon CSS class names where characters that are allowed in stock numbers but not in CSS class names were breaking this hack that lets us show more than one Carfax icon inline on the same page.